 Today’s world depends on an uninterrupted flow of cost-effective electricity.
 However, many variables, including severe storms, outages, aging infrastructure, and cost pressures can lead to uncertainty in power generation and distribution.
 Organizations are turning to microgrids to lower risks and improve operational performance.
 Microgrid applications shift control to local users and help them create energy independence.

 A microgrid can come in a variety of designs and sizes.
 It can power a single facility or a large area like a city or college campus.
 Basic types include remote, customer-owned, and utility distribution.
+When it comes to electrical testing solutions for microgrids, load banks prove the ideal solution.

 A remote microgrid provides power to communities at great distances from utility networks.
 Customer-owned microgrids work well at large facilities owned by a single entity, such as a military installation, educational institution, and private sector company.
 A utility distribution microgrid refers to portions of the national grid that acts as microgrids.
 In each case, these systems generate, distribute, and regulate power to a local group of end users.